MicrosoftDocs/memdocs/memdocs/configmgr/core/get-started/set-up-your-lab.md

 Following the guidance in this topic will enable you to set up a lab for evaluating Configuration Manager with simulated real-life activities.

 > [!NOTE]
 > Microsoft offers a pre-configured version of this lab using an evaluation version of Configuration Manager.
-For more information, see [Windows and Office deployment and management lab kit](/microsoft-365/enterprise/modern-desktop-deployment-and-management-lab).
+For more information, see [Microsoft Intune and Configuration Manager Evaluation Lab Kit](https://www.microsoft.com/en-us/evalcenter/evaluate-mem-evaluation-lab-kit).

 ##  <a name="BKMK_LabCore"></a> Core components
  Setting up your environment for Configuration Manager requires some core components to support the installation of Configuration Manager.